 This section ties it all together.
-You can borrow the normal curve to make statements about random processes (such as draws from a box, coin tosses, craps, M & Ms from packages, whatever).
-All that is required is that you
+You can borrow the normal curve to make statements about random processes (such as draws from a box, coin tosses, craps, the number of kids expected to be bullied, whatever).

-All that is required is that you
+All that is required is that you: